MovalAgroingenieria/general/grafana_integration/README.rst

 Description
 ===========

-This module allows you to connect to an Organization on a Grafana server through proxy authentication for a user attached to that organization.
-In addition, that organization must have a data source configured to connect to the PostgreSQL database of your Odoo instance.

-After the configuration you will be able to transparently connect to this server and use the features of Grafana to extract metrics, analyze data or create dashboards and panels.
+This module allows you to connect to a Grafana.
+Once connected, you need to configure a datasource to connect to the PostgreSQL database of your Odoo instance.
+After this configuration, you will be able to use the features of Grafana to extract metrics, analyze data, or create dashboards.

 Credits